Chaozhuang22/chaozhuang22.github.io/_posts/2023-10-02-flow-channel.md

 </figure>

 ### Physics
-The inlet is assigned a pressure of $p0$, while the outlet has a pressure of 0.
+The inlet is assigned a pressure of $$p_0$$, while the outlet has a pressure of 0.
 Since COMSOL lacks settings for a constant flow rate, a global equation node is employed to maintain a specified flow rate.
-This node allows the inlet pressure value to continuously update, aligning the inflow variable with the time-dependent applied flow rate.
+This node allows the inlet pressure value to continuously update, aligning the inflow variable with the applied time-dependent flow rate.

 <figure class="half">
   <img src="/assets/images/flow-channel/flow-rate-control.png">